praekeltfoundation/vumi/docs/intro/tutorial01.rst

 .. note::

     From this point onwards your virtual environment should always be active.
-The virtualenv is activated by running ``. ve/bin/activate``.
+The virtualenv is activated by running ``source ve/bin/activate``.

 Now that you created and activated the virtual environment install Vumi with the following command::